Black mass battery recycling: Recovery, market growth and developments

 China: Building deeper moats

 China, already dominating the market, continues building taller walls around its insular market.
-In 2023, China accounted for 59% of global EV sales.
-This is double that of the EU and US combined, meaning that China will become the leading producer of black mass anyway.
+In 2024, China accounted for almost half of global EV sales meaning that China is the leading producer of black mass.

 As a result, they have already implemented policies to ensure a closed-loop system where all spent batteries can be fully recycled in-house to produce even more batteries.